tarponjargon/js-simple-validations/README.md

-# JS Simple Validations
+# Simple Validations
-Another form validation library?
-Not again!
-This one's for when you need more than what HTML5 field validation offers, but don't want to mess with pile of Javascript, CSS or dependencies.
+Another form validation library!
+There are already some [good ones out there](https://www.google.com/search?q=javascript%20form%20validation%20library), but most depend on other libraries, or require you to get your hands dirty.
+Use Simple Validations when don't want to mess with *any* Javascript, CSS or dependencies.
+It's sort of a roided-out version of [HTML5 form validations](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation).

 ![enter image description here](https://i.imgur.com/C0cDlOx.gif)